MultiSafepay/shopware/README.md

 For additional information or instructions please see our [installation & configuration manual](https://docs.multisafepay.com/plugins/shopware/manual/)

+## Generic gateway
+We have created a gateway named 'Generic gateway'.
+You can use this gateway for example for branded gateways.
+In the MultiSafepay settings page in the Shopware backend you can fill in the gateway code that is provided by MultiSafepay.
 ## Support
 You can create issues on our repository.
 If you need any additional help or support, please contact <a href="mailto:integration@multisafepay.com">integration@multisafepay.com</a>